Colin Sinclair (minister): Ordained ministry

-He was previously General Director of Scripture Union in their Glasgow office.
-Prior to working full-time with Scripture Union, he was a minister at Newton-on-Ayr Parish Church.
-He was ordained in 1981.
+He was licensed by the Presbytery of Glasgow in June 1980, and served as the assistant at Palmerston Place church in Edinburgh (1980-82).
+He was ordained by the Presbytery of Edinburgh on 4 May 1981.

+He served as minister of Newton-on-Ayr Parish Church from 28 March 1982.
+He demitted from there to become the General Director of Scripture Union in their Glasgow office on 1 August 1988.

 In addition to his parish duties, he has also served as International Chair of Scripture Union since 2004, has led Scripture Union holiday camps for children in the Scottish Highlands, was Convener of the Church of Scotland's Mission & Discipleship Council (2012-2016) and has served as Chair of the Spring Harvest Council.
 Sinclair is within the evangelical wing of the Church of Scotland, having also spoken at the 'Church of Scotland Evangelical Network'.